yeoshan/Echocraft/README.md

 Minecraft bedrock addon that adds deepdark themed tools, weapons, and items

 # Version
-1.21.130
+- 1.21.130
-fixed some bugs
+- fixed some bugs
-Shakram give blindess for 15 seconds to target
+- Shakram give blindess for 15 seconds to target.
+- Broken souls repair 10% of all echo tools' durability

 # Credit
 creator: Yeoshan